Symmetry as a shadow of topological order and a derivation of topological holographic principle: Introduction

-In \Rf{KZ200514178} it was conjectured that \emph{if two anomaly-free (invertible or non-invertible) symmetries described by local fusion higher categories, $\cR$ and $\cR'$, are equivalent (\ie have the equivalent monoidal center $\eZ(\cR) \simeq \eZ(\cR')$), then the two symmetries provide the same constraint on the physical properties.} In other words, for any pair of equivalent symmetries, there is a lattice duality map, that maps a lattice model with one symmetry $\cR$ to a lattice model with another symmetry $\cR'$.
+In \Rf{KZ200514178} it was conjectured that \emph{if two anomaly-free (invertible or non-invertible) symmetries described by local fusion higher categories, $\cR$ and $\cR'$, are equivalent (\ie have the equivalent monoidal center $\eZ(\cR) \simeq \eZ(\cR')$), then the two symmetries provide the same constraint on the physical properties.} This leads to the following conjecture: for any pair of equivalent symmetries, there is a lattice duality map, that maps a lattice model with one symmetry $\cR$ to a lattice model with another symmetry $\cR'$.
 More specifically, the sets of local symmetric operators selected by the two symmetries, $\{ O_\cR\}$ and $\{ O_{\cR'}\}$, have an one-to-one correspondence and generate the same algebra, under such a duality map.
 The duality map also maps the lattice Hamiltonians (as sums of local symmetric operators) of the two lattice models into each other.
-The two lattice models have identical dynamical properties, such as have identical energy spectrum in symmetric sub Hilbert space.\cite{{JW191213492}} This can be viewed as the physical meaning of ``equivalent symmetry''.
+The two lattice models have identical dynamical properties, \eg they have identical energy spectrum in symmetric sub Hilbert space.\cite{{JW191213492}} This can be viewed as the physical meaning of ``equivalent symmetry''.

-This conjecture is motivated and supported by the studies of some explicit examples of well known and new dualities. \Rf{JW191213492} used Kramers–Wannier duality and its generalization to study the equivalence and its holographic understanding of 1d $\cRep_{\Z_2}$-symmetry (the $\Z_2$ 0-symmetry) and $\cVec_{\Z_2}$-symmetry (the dual $\Z_2$ 0-symmetry), as well as 2d $2\cRep_{\Z_2}$-symmetry (the $\Z_2$ 0-symmetry) and $2\cVec_{\Z_2}$-symmetry (the $\Z_2^{(1)}$ 1-symmetry). \Rf{KZ200514178} used a lattice duality map to study the equivalence and its holographic understanding of $n$d $n\cRep_G$-symmetry (the 0-symmetry described by a finite group $G$) and $n\cVec_G$-symmetry (the dual non-invertible $(n-1)$-symmetry). \Rf{KZ210808835} studied the duality maps and holographic equivalence of 1d $\cRep_{\Z_2}$-symmetry, $\cVec_{\Z_2}$-symmetry, and $\scRep_{\Z_2}$-symmetry (the 1d $\Z_2^f$ fermionic symmetry).
+This conjecture is motivated and supported by the studies of some explicit examples of well known and new dualities.
+The notion of dual symmetry was introduced in \Rf{T171209542, BT170402330} via gauging. \Rf{JW191213492} used Kramers–Wannier duality and its generalization to study the equivalence and its holographic understanding of 1d $\cRep_{\Z_2}$-symmetry (the $\Z_2$ 0-symmetry) and $\cVec_{\Z_2}$-symmetry (the dual $\Z_2$ 0-symmetry), as well as 2d $2\cRep_{\Z_2}$-symmetry (the $\Z_2$ 0-symmetry) and $2\cVec_{\Z_2}$-symmetry (the $\Z_2^{(1)}$ 1-symmetry). \Rf{KZ200514178} used a lattice duality map to study the equivalence and its holographic understanding of $n$d $n\cRep_G$-symmetry (the 0-symmetry described by a finite group $G$) and $n\cVec_G$-symmetry (the dual non-invertible $(n-1)$-symmetry). \Rf{KZ210808835} studied the duality maps and holographic equivalence of 1d $\cRep_{\Z_2}$-symmetry, $\cVec_{\Z_2}$-symmetry, and $\scRep_{\Z_2}$-symmetry (the 1d $\Z_2^f$ fermionic symmetry).
 In the above examples, the duality map can be viewed as gauging process.
-In \Rf{LV211209091}, a more general duality map between 1d lattice systems is discussed via fusion category and tensor network operators.
+In \Rf{BA10065823,LV211209091}, a more general duality map between lattice systems is discussed via category theory and tensor network.